 - Due to the size of the blades, they get caught in brush and branches.

 This broadhead is designed for high-speed bows.
-It is the best mechanical broadhead for a crossbow that shoots at speeds of 350 FPS and above.
+It is an ideal mechanical broadhead for a crossbow that shoots at speeds of 350 FPS and above.
 Also since they are 100-grain broadheads, they can be used on carbon arrows as well as most arrows.

 Muzzy Trocar HB Hybrid 4 Blade Broadhead

 The Muzzy Bowhunting 3 Blade Archery Arrow Broadhead is probably the strangest looking on this list.
 Unlike the others, it features 4 blades as opposed to three.
 So do the addition of one blade make it stand out from its peers?